 When to wear it: Silicon Valley tech companies, very early-stage startups, and creative roles where the company explicitly says “casual.”

 Smart casual still means intentional.
 You should look like you chose the outfit — not like you rolled out of bed.
-When preparing for these roles, check out tips for finding a legit remote job to understand the company culture before deciding what to wear.
+When preparing for these roles, check out tips for finding a legit remote job to understand the company culture, and watch for remote job scams that exploit interview processes.

-Different industries expect different levels of formality.
-Here’s what works for the most common remote interview contexts:
+Remote job interview dress code varies by industry.
+Different industries expect different levels of formality — here’s what works for the most common remote interview contexts.

 Most tech companies operate at business casual or smart casual.
 A collared shirt with a blazer is a safe choice.
 Avoid full suits — they can signal you haven’t researched the culture.
 The exception: fintech and healthtech companies, which often lean more business professional.